 One of the most important actions we can take to protect ourselves, our families, and our communities is to WEAR A MASK!

 Cloth face coverings protect other people from getting COVID-19 when we talk, cough or sneeze.
 Between 20-40 percent of people with COVID-19 don’t show any symptoms but can still spread the virus to others.
 Wearing a face covering can significantly reduce the incidence of COVID-19.
-Until a vaccine or cure is developed, face coverings are one of our best and most important defenses.
+Together with the vaccines, face coverings are one of our best and most important defenses.

 Still not sure about wearing a face covering?
 Check out the article by Dr. Malcolm Butler (Health Officer for Chelan and Douglas Counties).
 He explains how masking helps reduce the spread of COVID-19, why our understanding of COVID-19 has evolved over time, and why the recommendations have changed to encourage mask wearing.

 As of Monday August 23, 2021, all people in Washington State are required to wear a face covering that covers their nose and mouth when in any indoor public space (as required, and with the exceptions outlined, in the amended Order of the Secretary of Health 20-03.4).
 This requirement applies to everyone, regardless of vaccine status.
 Facial coverings can be a cloth face mask, several layers of fabric tied behind the head, a bandana, or a scarf.

 Children under 2 years of age should not wear a face covering.
 People who are unable to wear a face covering because of medical conditions are not required to wear a face covering.
 You can take off your mask to eat, drink, or communicate with someone who is deaf or hard of hearing.
 We hope people will wear a face covering to protect the health of their friends and loved ones.